EdDuarte/website/content/posts/protbox.md

 ## Publication

-A research paper describing the architecture of Protbox was published in _Proceedings - Open Identity Summit 2014_, volume P-237, pages 73-84.
+A research paper describing the architecture of Protbox was published in _Proceedings of the Open Identity Summit 2014_, volume P-237, pages 73-84.
 The full text can be read on [LNI](http://subs.emis.de/LNI/Proceedings/Proceedings237/article15.html) or [arXiv](http://arxiv.org/abs/1501.03139).